 A player is rostered and plays on two different USA Hockey sanctioned teams; one 18 & under team and one high school team.
-During the course of the season, the player receives a major penalty for an aggressive infraction while playing for the high school team, but had previously received two aggressive infraction major penalties while playing with the 18 & under team.
+During the course of the season, the player receives a major plus game misconduct penalty for an aggressive infraction while playing for the high school team, but had previously received two aggressive infraction major penalties while playing with the 18 & under team.
 Since the penalties were assessed while playing for different teams, does the progressive suspension rule apply and how is the suspension served?

-Yes, the intent of the rule is to hold the individual player accountable for his actions and the progressive major penalties accumulate while playing in any USA Hockey sanctioned game during the course of a season.
+Yes, the intent of the rule is to hold the individual player accountable for their actions and the progressive major penalties accumulate while playing in any USA Hockey sanctioned game during the course of a season.
 Rule Reference 411(a).